My Detailed Review and Useful Tips for XP Deus I and Deus II Users, page 1

 Back in 2012, I hoped that the XP engineers soon would begin expanding the spectrum of the XP products and come up with a leading-edge XP pinpointer (it could be named "XPointer" per se :).
 I believe they could do that.
 [A few years later, XP released their pinpointer - XP MI-6 Pinpointer, which unfortunately turned out to be a failure.]

-A Great Capability of a Headphone Module
+Advantageous Functionality of Headphone Module

 One of the greatest benefits of the Deus' wireless design was the headphone module's capability to function as a second "detector's brain" working independently from the remote controller.
 This means that one can use the Deus not only with both the remote controller and the wireless headphones, but also with either the remote controller and the wired headphones connected to it, or the wireless headphones alone in case the battery of any of these devices was drained during detecting session.
 But that was not all to it!